Neighborhood Services is committed to connecting residents to the resources they need for a thriving neighborhood.

 Sarasota County employs more than 2,000 people.
 Do you know what they do?
 Sign up for our citizens' academy, Civics 101, to find out!

 Tour facilities.
 Test your skills.
 Learn about county programs and resources, and make connections to further your own vision in our community.

-Please email email@example.com if you would like to be contacted with the summer dates and application once they are available.
+The 2019 Summer Session (Module I), is no longer accepting applications.
+Please email email@example.com if you would like to be contacted with the winter dates and application once they are available.

 Additional information is available in the Documents Library below.

 Sometimes a little change makes a big difference.
 When your neighborhood needs a small project, consider applying for a neighborhood grant.

 Neighborhood Services offers grants to neighborhoods that are willing to match funding through cash, in-kind donations, professional labor or volunteer hours.

 Residents and homeowners associations, or ad-hoc groups of neighbors who notice a need for improvement in one or more of the following areas may be eligible to apply: